seejohnrun/nice_http/README.md

 ## Never Connecting

 If none of your matchers match the given request - then it will fall through and make the actual request.
-If you want to stop that from happening in your tests (which I fully recommend) - you can just do:
+If you want to stop that from happening in your tests (which I fully recommend) - you can just this in your `setUp()`:

     NiceHTTP::disallowExternalConnections();